 The airfield was taken over by the Home Office in 2000 and converted to an immigration centre.
 Between opening and mid-2005 the centre had processed over 40,000 people who had been arrested for entering the country illegally.
 The centre closed in November 2010.

-In March 2006 the site was acquired by English Partnerships, and then transferred to the newly created Homes and Communities Agency (HCA) in 2008 when English Partnerships was disbanded.
+In March 2006 the site was acquired by English Partnerships, and then transferred to the newly created Homes and Communities Agency (HCA) in 2008, now Homes England, when English Partnerships was disbanded.
 The HCA cleared the site ready for development, maintaining some listed items of interest and other buildings for reference points.

 Gallagher and English Partnerships submitted a joint outline planning application in 2007, which was undetermined by South Cambridgeshire District Council.
 Subsequently the development of the site stalled during the economic downturn.
 Progress started again in earnest in 2009/10 when the MoD site was inherited by the HCA, and together with surrounding farmland was brought forward in partnership with Gallagher as 'joint promoters' of Northstowe.